9Quid/WindowsServer2022-Lab/05-Windows11-AD-Join/README.md

 ### Troubleshooting

-- If domain join failed, checked DNS settings, client must use DC’s DNS, not external DNS.
+- I checked DNS if client failed to join the domain, client must use DC’s DNS, not external DNS.

 - Verified that the DC and client were on the same Host-Only network.

-- Used nltest /dsgetdc:yourdomain.local to confirm the client could locate the Domain Controller.
+- Used `nltest /dsgetdc:9quid.local` to confirm the client could locate the Domain Controller.

-- Ensured correct time synchronization between client and DC (Kerberos requires this).

 ### Lessons Learned